Anandhakrishnan27/schemaMappingTool/README.md

 2. Navigate to the project directory in your terminal.

-3. Install the necessary dependencies:
+3. Install the necessary dependencies by running the following command:

      ```bash
      npm install